-as the policy improves.
 This formulation allows the algorithm to operate in both on-policy and off-policy regimes.

 A closer inspection reveals that the principal distinction between Expected SARSA and Q-learning lies in replacing reward maximization with reward averaging.
-Consequently, Expected SARSA incurs greater computational cost, since an expectation over actions must be evaluated at each update.
-Nevertheless, this added expense yields increased robustness and accuracy during co-training by reducing the volatility associated with early reward mis-estimation.
-This advantage is particularly pronounced in the initial phases of learning, when unrewarded trajectories may be assigned highly inaccurate values due to frequent blank observations.
+Consequently, Expected SARSA incurs greater computational cost, since the algorithm must evaluate an expectation over actions at each update.
+Nevertheless, this added expense yields increased robustness and accuracy during co-training by reducing the volatility that early reward mis-estimation causes.
+This advantage is particularly pronounced in the initial phases of learning, when unrewarded trajectories may receive highly inaccurate values due to frequent blank observations.
 Because the objective is to infer rewards for unobservable states with greater fidelity, the additional computational burden may be warranted.
 Expected SARSA thus provides a principled mechanism for interpolating between on-policy and off-policy learning while offering an inherent means of controlling reward loss.
-In our experiments, $\epsilon$ in Expected SARSA is permitted to increase as a function of the self-paced learning parameter.
+In our experiments, $\epsilon$ in Expected SARSA increases as a function of the self-paced learning parameter.

-In light of the above, simulation showed that Expected SARSA($\lambda$) was more robust to perturbations in the environment, reasoning about blanks, and training parameter changes, so it was selected as the finalist to deploy onto the UAV for evaluation.
-Both algorithms were trained with the following configuration: Details on its architecture are shown below:
+In light of the above, simulation showed that Expected SARSA($\lambda$) was more robust to perturbations in the environment, reasoning about blanks, and training parameter changes, so we selected it as the finalist to deploy onto the UAV for evaluation.
+We trained both algorithms with the following configuration.
+Details on its architecture appear below:

-The training losses for the final configurations of both algorithms can be found in Tables \ref{fig:sm_rl_algos} and \ref{fig:sm_rl_algos_blanks}.
-Table \ref{fig:sm_rl_algos} shows how $Q(\lambda)$ performs better in a simulation when no blanks are modeled.
-In other words, there are no spots within the navigation environment that are absent of the target compound.
+Figures \ref{fig:sm_rl_algos} and \ref{fig:sm_rl_algos_blanks} present the training losses for the final configurations of both algorithms.
+Figure \ref{fig:sm_rl_algos} shows how $Q(\lambda)$ performs better in a simulation when no blanks are modeled.
+In other words, no spots within the navigation environment are absent of the target compound.
 In reality, this is not probable, and it is prudent to model "blanks" of pockets of air that contain virtually no trace of the target compound \cite{dennler_2025_neuromorophicandolfaction}.
-Note the tighter variance bands around $Q(\lambda)$ toward the end of training for the simulation modeled without blanks.
+Note the tighter variance bands around $Q(\lambda)$ toward the end of training for the simulation we modeled without blanks.

 When we model blanks in the environment, Expected SARSA$(\lambda)$ out-performs $Q(\lambda)$.
 We expect that this is due to Expected SARSA being more robust to noise than greedy Q-learning as noted by \cite{France2023, France2024, sutton2018reinforcement}.